MayaGans/BayesianBabe/content/authors/admin/_index.md

 authors:
 - admin

-bio: Maya's work as a Master's student was focused in quantitative biology, but she's become extremely passionate about data science and visualization, as well as both front and backend web development.
+bio: Maya's work as a Master's student was focused in quantitative biology.
+She loves coding and is extremely passionate about data science and data visualization.

 education:
   courses: